0sumcode/uppy-encrypt/README.md

 # Uppy Encrypt

-An [Uppy](https://uppy.io/) Plugin to encrypt files on the browser before it's uploaded.
-Uppy Encrypt also comes with the ability to decrypt browser-side.
+An [Uppy](https://uppy.io/) Plugin to encrypt files via the browser before they're uploaded.
+Decryption is handled browser-side as well.

+Oh, also, it's fast AF. 🚀

 Uppy Encrypt uses [libsodium.js](https://github.com/jedisct1/libsodium.js) for all the cryptographical magic.